yewstack/yew/yewtil/README.md

 As new idioms are introduced to Yew, this crate may see updates, but given the rarity of those, this crate may sit unaltered for some time.

 ## Scope
-This crate has less stringent requirements for its code that than the main Yew crate; if you have a function, type, or trait you would like to include, please open a PR or Issue.
+This crate has less stringent requirements for its code than the main Yew crate; if you have a function, type, or trait you would like to include, please open a PR or Issue.

 Components are welcome as well, but they must not have external dependencies, should solve some problem encountered my many users of Yew, and should allow for theming if possible, like an auto-scrolling wrapper, a RecyclerView/Infinite-scrolling component, or possibly a comprehensive Input component.

-Common UI elements like modals or dropdowns should probably best be left to CSS-framework component libraries, as they should often be coupled to the external CSS used to display them.
+Common UI elements like modals or dropdowns should probably best be left to component libraries, as they are often be coupled to external CSS used to display them.
 The [Yewtify](https://github.com/yewstack/yewtify) crate is one such library.

 ### Stability
 Since this crate aims to present a variety of helper types, traits, and functions, where the utility of each may be unknown at the time the feature is added, newer additions may be not be included in the default feature-set, and may be kept behind a feature flag.